Our Mission The Journey Retreats Safety Begin Here

 Land-based and ecosystemic

 The word heal comes from the root word whole.
 One way to understand healing is as a return to wholeness.
 It is not an isolated event, but a restoration of relationship: within yourself, with your history, and within the larger world.
 This work is not about becoming someone new.
-It is about returning to a much deeper way of belonging.
+It is about returning to a much deeper way of knowing.

 Safety is the foundation of everything we do at Ancestra.